rebeccali/shrimpy/README.md

 ## Tasks to Do:
 * Set up CI
-* Write better tests
+* Write better tests - turn all testing modules into errors
-* add some comments on ambiguous topics
+* Add GIF output for shrimpVisualizer
 * Hook up inflow velocity